goluntsov/bot-creator/README.md

-# Telegram Bot Builder for Yandex Cloud
+# Telegram Bot Builder for Yandex AI Studio

 An interactive CLI tool for creating and deploying AI-powered Telegram bots on Yandex Cloud serverless infrastructure.